pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_creating_datasources.md

-In this chapter, we guide you through the process of creating a new datasource, for each of the 4 already implemented storage providers:
+In this chapter, we guide you through the process of creating a new datasource, for each of the four implemented storage providers:

 [:summary]